‘It Hurts So Much’: Wilderness Workers and Park Employees Reel from Layoffs as Cuts to Federal Workforce Manifest in Montana - Flathead Beacon

 Getting her job back was the only thing on Emily Clark’s mind over the weekend.

-The 25-year-old Flathead Valley resident lost her job on a trail crew working out of the Spotted Bear Ranger District, which is responsible for maintaining trails across a remote but popular segment of the Bob Marshall Wilderness totaling nearly 1 million acres and including 450 miles of trails.
+The 25-year-old Flathead Valley resident lost her job on a trail crew working out of the Spotted Bear Ranger District, which is responsible for maintaining more than 1,100 miles of trails across a remote but popular segment of the Bob Marshall Wilderness totaling nearly 1 million acres.
 Performing the job requires a specialized skillset as workers rely on hand tools like cross-cut saws, Pulaskis, loppers, and hand saws in a setting where motorized and mechanized tools are prohibited.

 “I spent all summer living back there and it takes a whole lot of work to get those trails cleared,” Clark said.
 “We had so many wind events last season that we had to clear the South Fork three or four times, and the amount of use that section of the Bob gets is mind blowing.
 There are so many people — outfitters, floaters, backpackers.
 It’s a lot of blood, sweat and tears from me and my coworkers and so many people who work behind the scenes.”